 Pain is a multidimensional phenomenon and as such needs to be managed through multidisciplinary initiatives.
 These initiatives must be based on specialist knowledge, rigorous research and an advanced understanding of the physiological and behavioural concepts involved.

-E-learning assessment strategies enable students to focus on their areas of interest and are structured to allow students to evaluate the topic in relation to their practice and professional base.
+Our assessments are structured to allow you to focus on your own areas of interest and to evaluate topics in relation to your practice and professional base.

 - Emphasis on a biopsychosocial approach.

 - Suitable for primary, secondary and tertiary care